dssgabriel/sve-string-routines-benchmarks/README.md

 ## Benchmark methodology

-Our approach to benchmarking tries to be as straightforward, accurate, stable and reproducible as possible on different systems.
-All benchmark results presented in this repository were obtained on a AWS Graviton3 CPU (`c7g.medium` instance, on kernel `5.15.0-1051-aws` and using GCC 11.1.0).
+Our approach to benchmarking tries to be as straightforward, accurate, and reproducible as possible on different systems.
+All benchmark results presented in this repository were donce on a AWS Graviton3 CPU (`c7g.medium` instance, on kernel `5.15.0-1051-aws` and using GCC 11.1.0).

-For all routines, we tested the following buffer sizes:
+For all routines, we used the following using test buffer sizes, initialized with random ASCII characters:
-- 32 KiB, half of the Graviton's 3 L1D cache
+- 32 KiB, half of the Graviton's 3 L1d$
-- 64 KiB, full L1D cache
+- 64 KiB, full L1d$
-- 512 KiB, half L2 cache
+- 512 KiB, half L2$
-- 1 MiB, full L2 cache
+- 1 MiB, full L2$
-- 16 MiB, half L3 cache
+- 16 MiB, half L3$
-- 32 MiB, full L3 cache
+- 32 MiB, full L3$
-- 256 MiB, 8x L3 cache, guaranteed to be in DDR5 RAM
+- 256 MiB, 8x L3$, guaranteed to be in DDR5 RAM

-Each measurement is sampled 31 times, which guarantees an accurate representation of runtime performance, and runtime stability.
+Each measurement is sampled 31 times, which guarantees an accurate representation of runtime performance and stability.
 For small buffers, the execution time can be very short (less than 1 µs).
-In this case, the sampled execution time is obtained using an inner loop where the routine is called repeatedly and execution time is averaged over the number of repetitions.
+In this case, the sampled execution time is obtained using the averaged execution time of an inner loop where the routine is called repeatedly.
-In order to ensure that data buffers are in cache before running the actual benchmark, a few iterations of warmup calls a performed.
+In order to ensure that data buffers are in cache before running the actual benchmark, a few iterations of warmup runs are performed.
-Peformance measurements are done using `clock_gettime` and the `CLOCK_MONOTONIC_RAW` clock, which offer an accurate resolution.
+Peformance measurements are done using `clock_gettime` and the `CLOCK_MONOTONIC_RAW` clock, which offers the most accurate resolution (up to a few nanoseconds).

 The general benchmarking algorithm is:
 ```
+INPUTS:
+  routine:           The routine implementation to benchmark.
+  warmup_count:      The number of warmup runs.
+  sample_count:      The number of sample measurements.
+  repetitions_count: The number of calls to average on per samples.
+──────────────────────────────────────────────────────────────────────────────────────────
+OUTPUT:
+  A list of statistical metrics for a given routine/buffer size combination.
+──────────────────────────────────────────────────────────────────────────────────────────
+VARIABLES:
+  start:     An instant in time which marks the start of the benchmarked code section.
+  stop:      An instant in time which marks the end of the benchmarked code section.
+  exec_time: The execution time for a given routine/buffer size combination.
+  samples:   A list of execution times for a given routine/buffer size
+             combination.
+──────────────────────────────────────────────────────────────────────────────────────────
+PROCEDURE benchmark_driver:
     FOR EACH w IN [0, warmup_count]:
         CALL(routine)
     END

     FOR EACH s IN [0, sample_count]:
         start <- clock_gettime()
         FOR EACH r IN [0, repetitions_count]:
             CALL(routine)
         END
         stop <- clock_gettime()
         exec_time <- (stop - start) / repetitions_count
         sample[s] <- exec_time
+    END

+    RETURN bench_process(samples)
 END
 ```